 It should be noted that Parentline does not deal with children as part of our service delivery.
 We deal directly with parents only and ask parents not to bring children to our premises.

 All allegations of abuse or misconduct against workers/volunteers must be reported to the CEO (Relevant Person under the Children First Act 2015).
-This will, in turn be reported to the Board of Directors of Parentline.
+This will, in turn, be reported to the Board of Directors of Parentline.

-Parentline do not work with children so it is felt that child safeguarding training is not appropriate for everyone.
+Parentline does not work with children so it is felt that child safeguarding training is not appropriate for everyone.
 However, the CEO (Relevant Person under the Children First Act 2015) attends appropriate training to keep up to date with current procedures and legislation.
 This training is typically delivered by Tusla and The Carmichael Centre.

-If Parentline becomes aware of a child protection or welfare concern and have identifying information they report it initially to the CEO (Relevant Person) who will then report it to Prevention Partnership & Family Support Manager, Tusla.
+If Parentline becomes aware of a child protection or welfare concern and has identifying information they report it initially to the CEO (Relevant Person) who will then report it to Prevention Partnership & Family Support Manager, Tusla.

 All procedures listed are available upon request.

 We recognise that implementation is an on-going process.
 Our service is committed to the implementation of this Child Safeguarding Statement and the procedures that support our intention to keep children safe from harm while availing of our service.